 Soundproofing Vs. Sound Absorption

-To completely soundproof your conference room, you’re going to need a combination of soundproofing products and sound absorption products.
+To completely soundproof your conference room, you’re going to need a combination of soundproofing & sound absorption products.
 Soundproofing products contain sound and prevent it from traveling to other areas of a building.
 Meanwhile sound absorption products absorb the sound that bounces from open areas in your conference room.
 Sound absorption is what solves your poor acoustics, ambient noise, and that annoying echo.

 If you’re looking for effective soundproofing solutions, you have two choices.
 There’s sound blockers and the sound absorbers.

 Sound Blockers – In order to block sound, you need something that has mass and must be air-tight.
 It needs to eliminate vibration.
 Vibration is what causes the outside sound from coming through your walls.